flavio-santino/docker-oci-terraform/README.md

 ## Docker image and terraform installation

 > This guide was inspired on this awesome [article](https://medium.com/oracledevs/containerized-terraform-for-oci-provider-2deb917783fa) created by Lucas Gomes.
 This explains how to create and build your own docker image.
-I have used the steps from this article to create my docker image and added a few examples of terraform scripts here.
+I have used the steps from this article to create my docker image and added a few examples of terraform scripts.

 ----